Course fees (2018/19 entry)

 Why study this course at LJMU?

-Opening in 2015, this three year, level 7 programme enables you to qualify as a counselling and psychotherapy practitioner at Diploma level in the first two years and then progress to the final research year to complete the MA and become an active research practitioner, contributing to the field.
+This three year, level 7 programme enables you to qualify as a counselling and psychotherapy practitioner at Diploma level in the first two years and then progress to the final research year to complete the MA and become an active research practitioner, contributing to the field.

 Aimed at recent graduates and those already in employment, the course builds on previous LJMU programmes which have been extremely highly regarded by employers.

 Counselling is often a ‘second career’, so students come from a wide range of backgrounds in the voluntary, statutory and commercial sectors.
 This creates a rich learning environment, enhancing the experience for everyone.

 The programme is underpinned by a sound theoretical base in the Person-Centred Approach and integrates other approaches such as Cognitive Behavioural Therapy and Emotion Focused Therapy as well as studying the theory of other models not practiced on the course.

 Taught by practicing BACP registered therapists and supervisors, you will learn to work with issues such as loss, bereavement, anxiety, trauma, stress, mental health issues, depression and sexual abuse.

 Integral to the course are considerations of power and prejudice, including those pertaining to class, disability, ethnicity, gender and sexuality.